Russia blames Nusra Front for wrecking planned truce in Syria's Aleppo

 Russian Foreign Minister Sergei Lavrov suggested on Tuesday after meeting U.N.
 Syria envoy Staffan de Mistura that a deal covering Aleppo was close, saying Russian and U.S. military personnel might announce a decision "in the coming hours".

-But such a local truce, also known as "a regime of calm," never materialised.
+But such a local truce, also known as "a regime of calm," never materialized.

 "As a result of attacks by the Nusra Front on the Az Zagra quarters, and heavy shelling by Hellfire rocket systems of other residential areas which caused numerous deaths among civilians, the introduction of a 'regime of calm' in Aleppo was disrupted," Russian news agencies quoted Russian Defence Ministry spokesman Igor Konashenkov as saying on Wednesday.